 Turkey

 Turkey today blocked access to Gezi Park.
 I’ve just returned from a trip to Turkey and Cyprus where I stayed near the park for a week, and had the opportunity to see the vibrant discussion and civic engagement occurring in the run-up to the election next week.
-It was an amazing adventure – each place… Continue reading Turkey
+It was an amazing adventure – each place I visit helps open my eyes to what a diverse world we live in.

 College Reunion